-Covid-19 coronavirus: The Ministry of Health to provide an update on new Covid-19 cases
+Covid-19 coronavirus: 13 new cases in NZ, no further deaths

 He added that the deaths were a "sombre reminder that we need to continue to stay home to save lives and break the chain of transmission".

-Most days, Ministry of Health officials – along with senior Ministers or the Prime Minister – front a press conference.
+Most days, Ministry of Health officials – along with senior ministers or the Prime Minister – front a press conference.

 However, there was never a plan to do them on Saturdays.